nubz/gds-task-list-ops/README.md

 [![Coverage Status](https://coveralls.io/repos/github/nubz/gds-task-list-ops/badge.svg?branch=main)](https://coveralls.io/github/nubz/gds-task-list-ops?branch=main)
 # GDS task list ops

-Making a GDS task list work in a prototype.
+Making a GDS task list work in a GOVUK prototype.
 Report the latest status for each task and provide a link that represents the next thing required of a task.

-Uses `@nubz/gds-validation` to compute the status of each task.

-The package requires you to create a model or schema of your task list in the following format:
+Task lists need data modelling, we need to describe the task list in a schema.

+A schema is essentially an object containing tasks, tasks contain page models and page models contain fields.
+This package provides tools to compare the session data with the schema and return a status object defining the status of each task and a link URL for the first page that is invalid within that task, this link URL should be used in the task list template as the link to enter that task.
+If the task is deemed complete then the link should go into the `Check Your Answers` page for that task where users can review their answers and change any if required.

+### Examples

+Examples of simple and complex use cases can be seen on [https://prototype-strategies.herokuapp.com/task-lists/](https://prototype-strategies.herokuapp.com/task-lists/)

+### Schema description

+The PageModel is as required by the validation package.
+There is a hard dependency on the [@nubz/gds-validation](https://www.npmjs.com/package/@nubz/gds-validation) package as this is what is used to tell us whether pages are valid.
+It is included in this package as a peer dependency.

 ```typescript
 // using TypeScript interfaces as documentation